wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 **Global operators for composed rules**

-There are defined two logical operators used to determine the accumulate result of a check, needed when more than one term are defined (terms are sepparated by ``&&`` inside a rule).
+There are defined two logical operators used to determine the accumulated result of a check, needed when more than one term is defined (terms are separated by ``&&`` inside a rule).

 - IN (included): This operator means that the sum of the terms should be matched in a line of the read output.
-- NIN (not included): The opposite operator, it means the whole rule musn't be found in the output.
+- NIN (not included): The opposite operator, it means the whole rule mustn't be found in the output.

 **Use cases**